yardstick/themekit/README.md

 Yardstick ThemeKit
 ==================
-A cute lil app that makes desining Yardstick Measure themes a whole lot more enjoyable.
+A tiny app that makes designing Yardstick Measure themes a whole lot more enjoyable.

 Setup
 -----